eligosource/eventsourced/README.md

 The map of registered named channels can be obtained via the `namedChannels` method which returns a map of type `Map[String, ActorRef]` where the mapping key is the channel name.

 A default channel preserves [sender references](#sender-references).
 Applications can therefore use `?` and `forward` as well to communicate with channel destinations via channel actor refs.
+However, special care must be taken when using `?`: replayed messages that have already been confirmed by a channel destination will be ignored by the corresponding channel and the destination cannot reply.
+Hence, the sender will see a reply timeout.
+This can be avoided by finding out in advance if the channel will ignore a message or not.
+Applications do that by investigating the `Message.acks` list.
+If the channel's id is contained in that list, the message will be ignored and should not be used for asking.

+    val channelId: Int = …
+    val channel: ActorRef = …

+    if (!message.acks.contains(channelId)) channel ? message.copy(…) onComplete {
+      case result => …
+    }

+See also [usage-hints](#usage-hints) regarding `message.copy(…)`.

 ### `ReliableChannel`